NovAtel Inertial Explorer®

 - Single step GNSS and Inertial Measurement Unit (IMU) processing for efficient workflow

-- Built-in processing profiles for airborne, ground and marine projects
+- Built-in processing profiles for airborne, ground, pedestrian and marine projects

 - Support for multiple base stations